-Beloved Frigg – no Fridays without her
+Beloved Frigg – no Fridays without Her

 Frigg or Frigga (which means Beloved in Old Norse) is the queen of the Æsir, Goddess of love and marriage, wife of Odin and the mother of Baldr, Hodr and Hermod.
 She is not the mother of Thor, which was a Jotun called Jörd, (Old Norse for “Earth”).
 Frigg's hall is called Fensalir, which means “hall of the marshlands”.
 The English day of the week “Friday,” is directly related to the Goddess by way of the Old English word Frīġedæġ, which means “Frigg’s day.”